Why Doth The Sun Reorient Take – Hymn Lyric

 In the hymn titled “Why Doth The Sun Reorient Take,” the author explores the profound significance of Christ’s birth and its impact on the world.
 The hymn beautifully portrays the idea that Jesus, as the light of the world, brings renewal, hope, and salvation.
 This hymn celebrates the birth of Christ and the transformation it brings to both heaven and earth.

 The hymn begins by questioning why the sun changes its course, breaking through its usual limits.
-The answer lies in the birth of Christ, which brings forth an even brighter light that shines upon the earth.
+The answer lies in the birth of Christ, which brings an even brighter light that shines upon the earth.
 The sun is used as a metaphor for the spiritual light that Christ brings into the world, illuminating the darkness of sin and ignorance.

 The author exclaims that the radiant day, symbolizing the light of Christ, passes too quickly.
 The brief duration of the day represents the limited time that Jesus spent on Earth, spreading His message of love, forgiveness, and redemption.
 However, even though His physical presence was short-lived, the impact of His teachings and sacrifice continues to resonate throughout history.